 OAA will develop guidelines for online course information with the aim of facilitating student access, through creation of a template for posting course information/materials.
-The education technologist is available to assist in online course design and use of technology to enhance learning (including blogs, flipped classrooms, etc).
-The Assistant Dean for Medical Education and Faculty development offers assistance with the creation of active learning, and can assist with observing and providing feedback on quality of teaching.
+The education technologist is available to assist in online course design and use of technology to enhance learning (including blogs, flipped classrooms, etc.).
+The Assistant Dean for Medical Education and Faculty development offers assistance with the creation of self- directed and engaged learning, and can assist with observing and providing feedback on quality of teaching.